PFGimenez/PFGimenez.github.io/_pages/fosr.md

 ### BreizhCTF 2025

 Fos-R created background network traffic during the [BreizhCTF 2025](https://www.breizhctf.com/) hacking competition for about 600 participants.
 During that competition, Fos-R was deployed on 750 virtual machines for a total of 23,000 cumulated hours.
+Fos-R was also used for smaller CTF competitions, such as TCE CTF and RESSI CTF.

 ### URSID